Dismiss Modal

 • Protect your nose from the sun.

-• Start saltwater rinses if prescribed after packing is removed.
+• Start saltwater rinses if prescribed after any packing is removed.

-• Take all medicines as your provider prescribed.
+• Take all medicines as your doctor prescribed.

 Follow-up visits

-Your healthcare provider will most likely want to see you within 1 week to check your healing.
+Your doctor will most likely want to see you within 1 week to check your healing.
 Any packing, splint, or dressings may be removed at that time.
 You may feel slight discomfort and bleed a little when this is done.

 Checking the results

-Your healthcare provider will check your healing and the results of your surgery during later follow-up visits.
+Your doctor will check your healing and the results of your surgery during later follow-up visits.
 Talk with them about any problems or concerns you may have.

-• Headaches that don't get better with medicine
+• You have headaches that don't get better with medicine.

 Featured in